Pipeline cluster

 Bases: Cluster

 Pipeline Cluster.
-Same attributes as laktory.models.Cluster
+Same attributes as laktory.models.Cluster, except for

 that are not allowed.

-PARAMETER | DESCRIPTION |
+| PARAMETER | DESCRIPTION |

 resource_name_